decentral-inc/nyc-blockchain-workshop/Topic2/01_what_is_wasm/README.md

 rustup default nightly
 ```

-- Start new rust project with `Cargo new wasm-tutorial`
+- Start new rust project with `Cargo new wasm-tutorial --lib`

 - Set Cargo.toml as below:
 ```toml